kriber82/AdventOfCraft2024/exercise/kotlin/day10/thoughts.md

 # Day 10: Fix a bug - Thoughts

+## TL;DR - My personal highlights

+- That was a fun one, and also pretty quick for me
+- Hope the elves don't mind all the "improvements" I made to their code
+- Extracting the floor change constants out of the loop with a chain of tiny, mainly automated refactorings was not as simple, as I think it should be.
+Probably I'm missing something here.
+  - Ask the others, if they found a simple, mostly automated way to do this
+  - Or try what ChatGPT would've done

 ## Before reading code

 - Finally, I find time to work on Advent of Craft again.
 Hope I didn't miss relevant skills or knowledge from the skipped days